MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 This report should be created from master Admin account of Workday to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.

-1. Sign in to the **Workday Portal**
+1. Sign in to the **Workday Portal**.
-    1. Sign in to Workday Portal
+    1. Sign in to Workday Portal.
-    1. Search for task “Create Custom Report”
+    1. Search for the task “Create Custom Report.”
-2. Configure the report parameters
+2. Configure the report parameters.
     1. Give Report Name as `Viva Learning Catalog Report`.
 The report name must exactly match this string.
-    1. Set Report Type as “Advanced”
+    1. Set Report Type as “Advanced.”
-    1. Mark checkbox “Enable as Web service”
+    1. Mark checkbox “Enable as Web service.”
-    1. Mark checkbox “Optimized for performance”
+    1. Mark checkbox “Optimized for performance.”
     1. In the “Data Source” field, go to “All” and select “Learning Content”.
 Select **OK**.
     ![Screenshot of the Create Custom Report screen.](/viva/media/learning/wd-s2.2-1.png)
 3. Add report fields.
     1. Once you select **OK**, Data Source has "Learning Content" as a value.
 Remove any existing value in the Data Source Filter field and add "Manageable Learning Content".
-    1. Add the fields in “Columns” as per below schema.
+    1. Add the fields in “Columns” as outlined schema.
 You see three objects for field “rating”, select the one with a hash (#) icon next to it.
+To handle the "Is effective" flag in Workday, you are required to create a calculated field `CatalogEffectiveDate` and add it in the catalog RaaS.
+Detailed steps are mentioned in this section.

 | Business object| Field | Column heading override| Column heading override XML alias|
 | --- | ---- | ---- | --- |